-Earth observing systems provide us with an ever increasing amount of data.
-This allows us today to move from considering low order moments of fluctuating observations, averages and variances, to their Probability Density Functions (PDFs), which give a complete characterization of the statistics and help exposing the underlying dynamics.
-These PDFs are mostly non-gaussian with fat tails, showing that extreme events are more frequent as compared to gaussian statistics.
-Furthermore, when the system is subject to slow external forcing, the PDF of the fast fluctuations, characterized by the signal decorrelation time, evolves on a slower time scale.
-Examples of such dynamics are: fast weather statistics (days) under slowly evolving climat conditions (tens of years), or fast sea surface current fluctuations (hourly) during slowly varying synoptic weather conditions (few days), the problem considered here.
-Superstatistics, introduced by Beck and Cohen (2003), Beck (2004) and Beck et al. (2005b), is a formalism for considering dynamics on two separated time scales, as it considers a fast gaussian process whose variance evolves on a slower time scale.
-This leads to long term PDFs which are typically fat tailed.
+Earth-observing systems provide us with an ever-increasing amount of data.
+This allows us today to move from considering low-order moments of fluctuating observations, averages and variances, to their probability density functions (PDFs), which give a complete characterization of the statistics and help expose the underlying dynamics.
+These PDFs are mostly non-Gaussian with fat tails, showing that extreme events are more frequent as compared to Gaussian statistics.
+Furthermore, when the system is subject to slow external forcing, the PDF of the fast fluctuations, characterized by the signal decorrelation time, evolves on a slower timescale.
+Examples of such dynamics are fast weather statistics (days) under slowly evolving climate conditions (tens of years) or fast sea surface current fluctuations (hourly) during slowly varying synoptic weather conditions (a few days), which is the problem considered here.
+Superstatistics, introduced by Beck and Cohen (2003), Beck (2004), and Beck et al. (2005b), is a formalism for considering dynamics on two separated timescales, as it considers a fast Gaussian process whose variance evolves on a slower timescale.
+This leads to longterm PDFs which are typically fat-tailed.